Satanroolz/Beeper-Boy/README.md

    bundle install

 3. **Set up environment variables**:\
-   Rename the example config.txt file in the project directory and add your Discord bot information:
+   Rename the example file to `config.txt` in the project directory and add your Discord bot information:
     ```plaintext
     DISCORD_BOT_TOKEN
     CLIENT_ID